External Genital and Perianal Warts: A Common Consequence of HPV Infection

-Genital and perianal warts are small growths that appear on the genitals or near the anus.
-Any sexually active person can get genital or perianal warts regardless of age, race, social class, or sexual preference.
+External genital and perianal warts are small growths that appear on the genitals or near the anus.
+Any sexually active person can get external genital or perianal warts.

-Genital and perianal warts are caused by a virus called human papillomavirus (HPV).
-You can get genital and perianal warts through sexual contact with someone who has HPV.
-HPV is more common than any other sexually transmitted disease.1 If you have sex with an HPV-infected person even once, you have a 60% chance of getting genital warts.2
+External genital and perianal warts are caused by a virus called human papillomavirus (HPV).
+You can get external genital and perianal warts through sexual contact with someone who has HPV.
+HPV is more common than any other sexually transmitted infection.
+If you have sex with a person who has external genital warts, you have about a 60% chance of getting external genital warts.

-In women, warts can grow on the vulva, walls of the vagina, cervix, area between the genitals, or anus.
-In men, genital warts can grow on the penis, scrotum, or anus.
-You can also get warts in your mouth or throat if you have oral sex with someone who is infected.1
+In women, warts can grow on the vulva and in the area between the genitals and anus.
+In men, external genital warts can grow on the penis, scrotum, or anus.

-If you have genital and/or perianal warts, you may notice1,2:
+If you have external genital and/or perianal warts, you may notice:

 - Small, flesh-colored or gray swellings in your genital or anal area